ntop/ntopng/doc/src/api/timeseries/accessing_metrics.rst

 method :code:`NetworkInterface::lua`:
 https://github.com/ntop/ntopng/blob/dev/src/NetworkInterface.cpp

-Interface metrics are available as a lua table.
+Interface metrics are available as a Lua table.
 An excerpt of such table is shown below:

 .. code-block:: lua